LoulouNoLegend/Integer2Binary/README.md

     It's the main version.

 ### Python version, maintained by ZeyaTsu
-    It may not be updated more than just a rewrite of the v1, eveything depends on him.
+    It may not be updated more than just the rewrite of the v1, eveything depends on him.
     This version is also not available as a program, you can only find the ".py" file in the python directory.